praveenmogili/demo-nov2020/README.md

 ## Problem 2

-Write a Python program to accept an input keyword string and using that search through the data pulled from https://api.publicapis.org/entries and print out the url name if a input string matches the name and/or description.
+Write a Python or Javascript/Typescript program to accept an input keyword string and using that search through the data pulled from https://api.publicapis.org/entries and print out the url name if a input string matches the name and/or description.

 ## Bonus Problem

-Write a Python program to parse the three html files
+Write a Python or Javascript/Typescript program to parse the three html files
 1. one.html
 2. two.html
 3. three.html